 Kestra Advisory Services doesn't adhere to one single philosophy.
 Instead, it seeks to provide every kind of strategy that may be appropriate to a client's profile and needs.
 If an IAR doesn't have the needed specialization, they will refer the client to a third-party advisor or model portfolio.
 Generally, IARs may recommend investing in mutual funds, exchange-traded funds (ETFs), individual stocks and bonds.
 IARs also may turn to alternative investments and cash alternatives.

-Fees Under Kestra Advisory Services
+Kestra Advisory Services Fees

 Advisors charge an asset-based fee that depends on several factors such as the size of your account and the types of services provided.
 Typically, this asset-based fee ranges up to a maximum 2.5% of client assets under management (AUM).
+This maximum is more than 2.5 times the industry average of 0.95%, according to a 2018 study of 1,500 firms by RIA in a Box.

+The client pays an asset-based fee typically on a quarterly basis in advance or arrears, as determined between the client and the advisor.
 The advisory or management fee is exclusive of other expenses associated with your account such as brokerage and custodian fees.

 What to Watch Out For

-Kestra's IARs may be affiliated with other companies independent of Kestra.
+Also worth noting: Kestra's IARs may be affiliated with other companies independent of Kestra.
 These affiliations may present conflicts of interest that don't exist for advisors who have no additional affiliations.
 Also, most Kestra IARs have multiple roles.
 As advisors, they are held to a fiduciary duty to work in the best interest of their clients.
 But as brokers or insurance agents, they have only a "suitability" standard to uphold.
 When receiving a recommendation, be sure you know which hat the IAR is wearing when making it.

 Tips for Finding the Right Financial Advisor